dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Christian Seberino:**
 okay so would you say that
-there's less danger with athyrium and if they're in classic of some somebody swooping in getting a lot of investor money and making some awesome custom
+there's less danger with ethereum and if they're in classic of some somebody swooping in getting a lot of investor money and making some awesome custom